Like that title alliteration? It came to me in the shower. You know, that magical place from where all great ideas flow… like water… cough gag corny

-You know what that stuff is good for?
+You know what that brains pace is good for?
 Finding articles about writing while not doing any doing.

 The only way that’s going to happen is through the trial-and-error of actual writing.
 It’s called practice.
-If you only ever read about writing and talk about writing, but never actually write anything down, you’re not a writer.
-Then you’re, at best, a procrastinator – arguably something all writers excel in – or a poser.
+If you only ever read about writing and talk about writing, but never actually write anything down, newsflash – you’re not a writer.
+If that’s your M.O. then, at best, you’re a procrastinator – arguably something all writers excel in – or a poser.

 A “real” writer, published or not, writes.
 It’s that simple.